atodorov/atodorov.github.com/content/_posts/2013-03-25-the-silicon-prairie-movie.markdown

 Tags: start-up
 ---

-{% blockquote %}
-Not all innovation needs to come out of Silicon Valley!
+> Not all innovation needs to come out of Silicon Valley!
-{% endblockquote %}

 I've just watched [Silicon Prairie](http://www.siliconprairiefilm.com/) (download for free or as much as you can afford).